 Q: I don’t know what I want to do for the rest of my life!

 A: The rest of your life is a long time and you will engage in a number of different occupations during your lifetime.
 Therefore, Center for Professional Development can help you focus on your more immediate circumstances – be it an internship, or other leave term activity; a temporary position upon graduation; or something to do between your undergraduate studies and graduate studies.
-We can help you take that life one step at a time.
+We can help you take life one step at a time.

 Q: Can I use the same cover letter over and over again?

 Q: I have applied for jobs but haven’t heard anything.

 A: Did you follow up?
-It is highly recommended you call employers a week to ten days after your initial submission to make sure your document(s) were received and to reinforce your interest in and availability for an interview.
+It is highly recommended you call employers a week to ten days after your initial submission to make sure your document(s) were received and to reinforce your interest in and availability for an interview..
+Be careful to read the original posting to avoid calling when they are not accepting calls.
+If in doubt, please come speak with an Advisor.

 Q: I don’t have very much to put on my resume.

 A: Students are surprised after talking with an advisor just how much they do have to offer a potential employer.
 Don’t sell yourself short; come work with an advisor to see how to present the skills and experiences you have.